andrekovac/explain-programming/content/blog/python/pip-python.md

 **NOTE**: Use `venv` (NOT `virtualenv`) on **OSX** - the later has issues on OSX!

-1. In the project directory type `python3 -m venv ./env`
+1. In the project directory type `python -m venv ./env`
 2. Activate the virtual environment using `source env/bin/activate`
 3. Install dependencies as usual with `pip install`.
 Use `pip list` to see the dependencies installed in the current folder.
 4. Type `deactivate` to deactivate the current virtual environment.